GetDKAN/dkan/docs/admin/data_and_content/adding_new_content.rst

 Using the Content menu
 ----------------------

-In some cases you may want to see what content exists before creating something from scratch.
-As a Site Manager you're able to view and edit all the content that has been authored on your DKAN site.
+In some cases, you may want to see what content exists before creating something new from scratch.

+As a Site Manager, you're able to view and edit all the content that has been authored on your DKAN site.
 It's not uncommon that content is added but never completed, is complete but outdated, or simply has an unpublished status.
 As your site matures and contains more content, it's helpful to check what already exists before starting a new piece of content.

 You can use the **Content** menu item to get to the Content screen where you can see all existing content, filter and search, and add new content.

 .. image:: ../../images/site_manager_playbook/adding_new_content/adding_new_content_02.png
-   :alt: A screenshot of the DKAN "Content" page.
+   :alt: A screenshot of the DKAN "Content" page, as seen by a Site Manager.

 The Content page
 ----------------

-Select the content type that meets your needs to start adding new content.
 Most of the time, adding a new piece of content is as straightforward as filling out all the fields in a form where some fields are required and others are optional fields for additional information that provide context.

 In the example below, the Site Manager is adding a new Dataset with Tags, Topics, and other metadata associated with Datasets.
 Though not all the fields in the form are required, it's best to include as much information as possible.
 Complete content gives your site visitors confidence that your content is professional, current, and polished.